taichi-dev/taichi/docs/write_test.rst

 Testing against multiple backends
 *********************************

-But the above method is not good enough, for example, ``ti.init(arch=ti.cpu)``, means that it will only test on the CPU backend.
+The above method is not good enough, for example, ``ti.init(arch=ti.cpu)``, means that it will only test on the CPU backend.
 So do we have to write many tests ``test_log10_cpu``, ``test_log10_cuda``, ... with only the first line different?
 No worries, we provide a useful decorator ``@ti.test``: